clarisa1997/hello-app-Polidori/README.md

 - `backend`: contains the source code of the backend application.
 - `database`: contains the PostgreSQL initialization script and Dockerfile.
 - `secrets`: stores sensitive information such as the database password.
-- `tests`: contains unit and integration tests for frontend and backend.
+- `tests`: contains tests for frontend and backend.
 - `docker-compose.yml`: defines the services and how they are connected.
 - `.env`: environment variables configuration file.
 - `Makefile`: shortcuts for building, running, stopping, testing, and linting.